Bitcoin hits three-month low as Musk drives investors to exit

 Musk has boosted crypto markets with his enthusiasm for the asset class, but has lately roiled trade by appearing to cool on bitcoin in favour of its one-time parody, dogecoin.
 The gyrations are beginning to spook even steeled traders.

-In response to an unverified Twitter account called @CryptoWhale, which said: "Bitcoiners are going to slap themselves next quarter when they find out Tesla dumped the rest of their #Bitcoin holdings.
+In response to an unverified Twitter account called @CryptoWhale, which said bit.ly/2QsUQkw: "Bitcoiners are going to slap themselves next quarter when they find out Tesla dumped the rest of their #Bitcoin holdings.
 With the amount of hate @elonmusk is getting, I wouldn't blame him...," Musk wrote: "Indeed".

 It is not clear whether he was confirming sales or whether he referred only to the fact that he had faced criticism.